 Minimalist Beauty Tips: Skin Care Ingredients to Avoid!

-This list does not include ingredients that are specific to person, diet, or sensitivity.
+This list does not include ingredients that are specific to a person, diet, or sensitivity.
 It is a general overview of common ingredients found in conventional products that I highly encourage you to steer away from altogether.

 BHA [butylated hydroxyanisole] and BHT [butylated hydroxytoluene] //